Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-You'll need a visa to travel to Nigeria.
-You can apply and pay for a visa online on the Nigeria Immigration Service website.
+You'll need a valid visa or Nigerian residence permit to travel to or reside in Nigeria.
+Some business travellers may be eligible to apply for a visa on arrival.
+You can check visa conditions and apply and pay for a visa online through the Nigeria Immigration Service website.
 To complete the process, you'll need to provide your passport by mail or in person to the appropriate Nigerian diplomatic mission in your country.

-Expect enhanced screening measures at airports.
+Expect enhanced security and health screening measures at airports.
+You may also need to fill in a Health Declaration Form prior to arrival.
 Check the Nigerian International Travel Portal for the most up to date entry requirements.

 More information:

 You'll need a valid yellow fever vaccination certificate to enter Nigeria.
-Some airlines may want to see one when you leave.
+Some airlines may require sighting your vaccination certificate prior to boarding your flight to Nigeria.

 Find out about returning to Australia after exposure to yellow fever.